mlcommons/inference/graph/R-GAT/README.md

 # MLPerf™ Inference Benchmarks for Text to Image

-This is the reference implementation for MLPerf Inference text to image
+This is the reference implementation for MLPerf Inference text to image.
+Two implementation are currently supported, Graphlearn for Pytorch (GLT) and Deep Graph Library (DGL), both using pytorch as the backbone of the model.

 ## Supported Models